tsagkas/tsagkas.github.io/_pages/about.md

   📢  <b>Latest News:</b>
   <ul>
     <li>
-    <b>June 2025</b>: 🏆 A short version of <a href="../pvrobo/" target="_blank">When Pre-trained Visual Representations Fall Short: Limitations in Visuo-Motor Robot Learning has been accepted</a> <b>for oral and poster presentation</b> at the <a href="https://embodied-ai.org/cvpr2025/" target="_blank">Embodied AI Workshop</a> at CVPR 2025.
+    <b>June 2025</b>: 🏆 A short version of <a href="../pvrobo/" target="_blank">When Pre-trained Visual Representations Fall Short: Limitations in Visuo-Motor Robot Learning has been accepted</a> <b>for oral and poster presentation</b> at the <a href="https://embodied-ai.org/cvpr2025/" target="_blank">6th Embodied AI Workshop</a> at CVPR 2025.
 See you in Nashville, Tennessee! 👋
     </li>
     <li>
       <b>May 2025</b>: 📜 New paper published on ArXiv!
 You can access it here: